Matt Wallner Player Props: Twins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 26th in the league with a collective 8.1 strikeouts per nine innings.
+- The 8.1 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 26th in MLB.

-- The Cardinals have the 21st-ranked team ERA among all league pitching staffs (4.51).
+- The Cardinals have a 4.49 team ERA that ranks 22nd across all league pitching staffs.

-- Cardinals pitchers combine to give up 103 home runs (one per game), the fewest in baseball.
+- Cardinals pitchers combine to allow 104 home runs (one per game), the first-fewest in baseball.

-- Hudson (1-0) makes the start for the Cardinals, his second of the season.
+- Liberatore gets the start for the Cardinals, his ninth of the season.
+He is 1-3 with a 6.75 ERA and 22 strikeouts in 32 2/3 innings pitched.

-- His last time out came in relief on Thursday when the righty tossed 4 1/3 innings against the Chicago Cubs, surrendering five earned runs while giving up nine hits.
+- The lefty last appeared on Wednesday, July 5 against the Miami Marlins, when he tossed a third of an inning, allowing four earned runs while giving up five hits.

+- In nine games this season, the 23-year-old has amassed an ERA of 6.75, with 6.2 strikeouts per nine innings.
+Opponents are batting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.